jython/book/chapter19.rst

   * Application containers.
 The typical database-driven web applications makes for the classic case.
-For example, if you are using ModJy, then the database connection pools and thread pools are the responsibility of the servlet container.
+For example, if you are using modjy, then the database connection pools and thread pools are the responsibility of the servlet container.
 And they are not directly observable.
 (But don't do things like share database connections across threads.)
 Caches and databases then are where